MARKETNG 2501 - Consumer Behaviour

 General Course Information

-Course Code MARKETNG 2501 Course Consumer Behaviour Coordinating Unit Business School Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Assumed Knowledge MARKETNG 1001 Course Description This course introduces the theory of consumer behaviour and relates it to the practice of marketing.
-It will present relevant material drawn from psychology, anthropology, social and behavioural sciences within the framework of the consumer decision process and its main influencing factors.
+Course Code MARKETNG 2501 Course Consumer Behaviour Coordinating Unit Adelaide Business School Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Assumed Knowledge MARKETNG 1001 Course Description Every individual is a consumer.
+Understanding consumers and influences of consumer behaviour is crucial for explaining and predicting consumption related behaviour in individuals and organisations alike.
+Consumer Behaviour introduces the fundamental concepts, principles and theories of consumer behaviour and relates them to the practice of marketing.
+Drawing on both psychological and sociological viewpoints, this course covers individual factors, such as motivation and needs, perception, learning, personality and lifestyle attitudes and external socio-cultural factors such as family, social groups and group processes, social class, culture and subculture in the context of consumption.
+This prepares students for making informed decisions about how to manage and respond to the needs and wants of consumers.

 The full timetable of all activities for this course can be accessed from Course Planner.